sentenz/convention/internal/about/web-page.md

 #### 2.1.2.
 Hugo

 [Hugo](https://github.com/gohugoio/hugo) is a static site generator written in Go.
-Hugo is optimized for speed, useability and configurability.
+Hugo is optimized for speed, usability and configurability.
 Hugo takes a directory with content and templates and renders them into a full html website.

 Hugo makes use of Markdown files with front matter for meta data.